 - They can be employed to measure liquid density also.

 - No Reynolds number restrictions are allied with Coriolis flow meters.

 - They are also not affected by deformations in velocity profile.

 The advantages & limitations of Coriolis flow meter are:

 Advantages of Coriolis Meters

 - Coriolis flow meter is capable of measuring a wide range of fluids that are often incompatible with other flow measurement devices.
-The operation of the flow meter is independent of Reynolds number; therefore, extremely vicious fluids can also be measured.
-A Coriolis flow meter can measure the flow rate of Newtonian fluids, all types’ non-Newtonian fluids, and slurries.
+The operation of the flow meter is independent of the Reynolds number; therefore, extremely vicious fluids can also be measured.
+A Coriolis flow meter can measure the flow rate of Newtonian fluids, all types of non-Newtonian fluids, and slurries.
 Compressed gases and cryogenic liquids can also be measured by some designs.

 - Coriolis flow meters provide a direct mass flow measurement without the addition of external measurement instruments.
 While the volumetric flow rate of the fluid will vary with changes in density, the mass flow rate of fluid is independent of density changes.

 - Coriolis flow meters have outstanding accuracy.
 The base accuracy is commonly on the order of 0.2%.
 In addition, the flow meters are linear over their entire flow range.